 Prior to legislation being passed, a policy review trigger was set for when clearing approvals reached an annualised threshold figure of 20,000 hectares, measured in any six-month period, to initiate a review of the policy framework (including legislative, regulatory and financial settings).
 This policy review trigger was reached in October 2018.

-In January 2019, the Premier provided a Terms of Reference for the Commission to provide independent, evidence-based advice on a response to the policy review trigger for the Land Management and Biodiversity Conservation reforms being reached in October 2018.
+In January 2019, the Premier provided a Terms of Reference for us to provide independent, evidence-based advice on a response to the policy review trigger for the Land Management and Biodiversity Conservation reforms being reached in October 2018.

-In July 2019, the Commission provided its final report to Government, covering:
+In July 2019, we provided a final report to Government, covering:

 - the appropriateness of the current trigger

 - the proposed improved triggers and the current status of trigger thresholds